Written by Gerald R. Molen. Originally posted at The Wrap.

 Read more at The Wrap.

-Dinesh D’Souza’s latest movie is America, a rebuttal of the progressive shame narrative of American history.
+Dinesh D’Souza’s latest #1 New York Times best selling book is “America,” a rebuttal of the progressive shame narrative of American history, now available in paperback for the first time!